-- 1) Please contact your prospective supervisor in the field of study of your interest in advance to inform them that you plan to apply for the Master's Program October Admission entrance examination.
+1) Please contact your prospective supervisor in your field of interest in advance to inform them of your intention to apply by self-recommendation.
 Make sure to have a thorough discussion with the professor to fully confirm and mutually understand the research activities and topics that can be conducted in their laboratory.
-Obtain their approval before applying (Refer to No. 6). - 2) There is a deadline for application, so please contact your prospective academic advisor(s) well in advance.
+Obtain their approval before applying (Refer to No. 6).

+2) There is a deadline for application, so please contact your academic advisor well in advance.

 No. Documents Notes 1 Application form Please fill in the information in each section of the "Application for Admission" on the TAO.
-2 Photo data Upload the applicant's own photo at TAO. - The photo must be taken within 3 months - The data format must be PNG, JPEG, or J 3 Statement of reasons for your application Please prepare a personal statement with your reasons for applying, future goals, and self-promotion, and upload it in pdf format to the TAO.
-Example Precautions for Preparation - Please write horizontally on a one-page, A4-size document Please write the applicant's name and field of interest on the first line The standard font size is 11-12 pt. and the standard number of words in the main text is 1,000 (500 words in English).
+2 Photo data Upload the applicant's own photo at TAO. - The photo must be taken within 3 months before the application. - The data format must be PNG, JPEG, or JPG.
+3 Statement of reasons for your application Please prepare a personal statement with y future goals, and self-promotion, and uplo TAO.
+Precautions for Preparation Please write horizontally on a one-page, A4-size document.
+Please write the applicant's name and field of interest on the first line.
+The standard font size is 11-12 pt. and the standard number of words in the main text is 1,000 (500 words in English).
+11, 0

 4 Transcript of academic records Upload the academic transcripts in PDF format prepared by the head of your current university (department) to the TAO application registration site.
 (For non-university transcripts, please upload the transcripts prepared by the head of your institution.)
-The original hard copy of the latest version of this certificate (in paper form) must be submitted during the enrollment process (in September 2025).
-5 Certificate of (expected) graduation (From the most recent educational institution) Upload the appropriate certificate in PDF format from the TAO application registration site.
-(1) Certificate of expected graduation for applicants who are expected to graduate from a university undergraduate program.
-(2) Certificate of Degree Award (Application Acceptance)" or "Certificate of Planned Degree Application" from the principal of a college of technology is required for applicants expected to receive a bachelor's degree from the National Institution for Academic Degrees and Quality Enhancement of Higher Education.
-The original hard copy of the latest version of this certificate (in paper form) must be submitted during the enrollment process (in September 2025).
+The original hard copy of the latest version of this certificate (in paper form) must be submitted during the enrollment process (in March 2026).
+5 Certificate of (expected) graduation (From the most recent educational institution) Upload the appropriate certificate in PDF format from the TA application registration site.
+(1) Certificate of expected graduation for applicants who a expected to graduate from a university undergraduate program.
+(2) Certificate of Degree Award (Application Acceptance)" "Certificate of Planned Degree Application" from the principal a college of technology is required for applicants expected receive a bachelor's degree from the National Institution f Academic Degrees and Quality Enhancement of High Education.
+The original hard copy of the latest version of this certificate (in pap form) must be submitted during the enrollment process (in Marc 2026).
 6 Email confirmation of application approval from prospective supervisor (see note) Upload an email in A4 PDF format to the TAO confirming that you have received approval for your application from your prospective supervisor(s).
-The email must include the following information: Sender's email address and date of sending, Recipient's email address and date of receipt, Applicant's name, Name of entrance exam (Master's Course October Admission), Type of selection (General selection, Special Selection for
+The email must include the following information: Sender's email address and date of sending, Recipient's email address and date of receipt, Applicant's name, Name of entrance exam (First or Second Term), Field of study, and name of prospective supervisor Please refer to the example of the email below. -Sample email sent by a candidate to a potential supervisor- for the first term of the entrance examination Subject: Regarding application for the first term of the entrance examinations for the Graduate School of Life Sciences at Tohoku University Professor <professor's name=""></professor's> My name is <application, etc.)<="" li=""> I would like to apply to your laboratory for the first term entrance examination as follows.
+Field of study: 00 Expected supervisor: 00Professor (or Associate Professor) </application,>